gurumojo/text/neurodiversity/engagement.md

-The irony is those same teams had already documented improved outcomes via my advising toward inclusive practices by the time complaints of the onerous "extra workloads" they were suffering for "purely theorectical gains" defaulted us back into methods which easily doubled my personal workload via peer negligence alone.
+The irony is those same teams had already documented improved outcomes via my advising toward inclusive practices by the time complaints of the onerous "extra workloads" they were suffering for "purely theoretical gains" defaulted us back into methods which easily doubled my personal workload via peer negligence alone.
 Instead of honoring our shared struggle and platforming these examples of successful inclusion and actually employing iterative process, dog fooding, walking the talk, my very real human needs were written off as nothing more than the cost of doing business.
-Must accellerate ROI!
+Must accelerate ROI!

 Coming About
 ------------

-In each of the jobs I left without a plan for how to continue fulfilling my budget obligations it was direct response to backstabbing or belligerant peers which gave rise to any reported conflict.
-Without fail my quiet and consistent pleas for aide accompanied by alternative solutions went ignored until repeated once too often and then I would suddenly be described as presenting problematic behavior.
+In each of the jobs I left without a plan for how to continue fulfilling my budget obligations it was direct response to backstabbing or belligerent peers which gave rise to any reported conflict.
+Without fail my quiet and consistent pleas for aide, accompanied by alternative solutions, went ignored until repeated once too often.
+Then I would suddenly be described as presenting problematic behavior.
 Any outbursts (surely the most common aspect these teams would describe of my behavior with revisionist histories being what they are...) were autistic reactions to people actually fighting to obscure meaning, to encode clever solutions (e.g. difficult to decipher) for their own amusement, to flout most well tested best practices and the [ADA](https://www.essentialaccessibility.com/blog/ada-guidelines) with every single protection it stands for regarding digital environments.

 Abuse of power, the bellweather of ensured neglect and exclusion, is something